 - Hydrant stations: 2,200

-Over the last several years Sunday River has also invested in tower mounts, which position snowguns high above trails to allow snow crystals more time to freeze in the air before settling down on trails and allow each gun to cover a greater surface area of the traits.
-To make these tower mounts even more effective we have also invested in new energy-efficient gun heads which are able to make more snow using less energy, and allow us to run more snowguns at one time.
-In 2012 alone Sunday River invested $1 million in these new energy-efficient guns.
+Over the last several years Sunday River has also invested in high-energy tower mounts, which position snowguns high above trails to allow snow crystals more time to freeze in the air before settling down on trails and allow each gun to cover a greater surface area of the traits.
+To make these tower mounts even more effective we have also invested in new energy-efficient gun heads which are able to make more snow using less energy and allow us to run more snowguns at one time.

 Sunday River was also the first to utilize computers to actually control snow quality.
 Some ski areas rely on snowmaking crews to literally hold their coat sleeves in a plume of snow to judge its quality.
 At Sunday River a snowmaker calls in to the pump house by radio and gives his or her location.
 The crew chief then enters this into the computer, which calculates the optimum setting for the guns at that location based on the air and water pressure and weather data including temperature and humidity relayed by remove weather stations at different elevation bands on the mountain.
 On each run, the crews check the settings and move the guns to ensure that coverage and snow quality is consistent.